If you’re looking for the short answer, it’s a high-protein diet.

 Does that mean the amount of fat and carbs in the diet never matter?
 No. But for most people, their carb and fat intake starts to take care of itself once they consistently eat enough protein.

 Are there other benefits to a high-protein diet?
 Yes.
-I cover them in my article High Protein Diets: Benefits and Risks.
+I cover them in my article Why is a high-protein diet best for health and fitness?

 After you consistently consume enough quality protein each day, you can start tinkering with other tweaks in your diet, such as skipping breakfast to do intermittent fasting, or doing something strict and short-term like 28 Days: Four Weeks of Fat Loss.